mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

   $ git fetch --tags linux-next
   {% endhighlight %}

 Now a specific **linux-next** tag can be checked out and built[^4].
 Alternatively the **net-next** branch can also be used.

   {% highlight shell %}
   $ git remote add net git://git.kernel.org/pub/scm/linux/kernel/git/davem/net.git
   $ git fetch net
   {% endhighlight %}

 And just like that one can retry and discard tons of already fixed bugs or include new features that could improve the situation.

-Similar approach could be adopted for NIC firmware, drivers or even testing with a different NIC hardware if resources permit.
+Similar approach could be adopted for NIC firmware, drivers, removing virtual devices from the way (like a bond interface), or even testing with a different NIC hardware if resources permit.

-If the layout determined at step 2. is too complex.
+If the layout determined at step 1. is too complex.
 Cut down the devices involved and test if the issue can still be reproduced is also a good technique that will remove false suspects from the way.
 In example, if the issue happens with a bond device, does it still happen if we use directly one leg, or without bond at all ?
 If the answer is yes, then we continue with the next piece to chop.

 Actions like these have been the fastest way to identify existing bugs.
 Just by knowing it is not happening in a given kernel version, means that we only need to backport certain fix to a downstream kernel (in case of RHEL) or that the fix will be released soon upstream in case of using the **linux-next** kernel.